confluentinc/event-streaming-patterns/docs/event-storage/infinite-retention-event-stream.md

 For on-premises [Event Streaming Platforms](../event-stream/event-streaming-platform.md), [Confluent Platform](https://www.confluent.io/product/confluent-platform/) adds the ability for infinite retention by extending Apache Kafka with [Tiered Storage](https://docs.confluent.io/platform/current/kafka/tiered-storage.html).
 Tiered storage separates the compute and storage layers, allowing the operator to scale either of those independently as needed.
 Newly arrived [Events](../event/event.md) are considered "hot", but as time moves on, they get "warm" and migrate to more cost-effective external storage like an AWS S3 bucket.
 As cloud-native object stores can effectively scale to infinite size, the Kafka cluster can act as the system of record for infinite [Event Streams](../event-stream/event-stream.md).
 Additionally, by separating storage from compute, operators only need to add brokers to increase compute power.

+## Considerations
+* Infinite Retention Streams are typically used to store entire datasets which will be used by many subscribers.
+For example, storing the canonical customer dataset in an Infinite Retention Event Stream makes it available to any other system, regardless of their database technology.
+The customer's dataset can be easily imported or reimported as a whole.

+* Something about compacted topics being used and commonly as the backing for tables in ksqlDB

 ## References
 * The blog post [Infinite Storage in Confluent](https://www.confluent.io/blog/infinite-kafka-storage-in-confluent-platform/) goes describes the tiered storage approach in more detail.
 * An [Event Sink Connector](../event-sink/event-sink-connector.md) can be used to implement an infinite retention event stream by loading [Event](../event/event.md) into permanent external storage.